ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

   years:  2016, 2018

-lastupdated: "2018-07-20"
+lastupdated: "2018-09-25"

 ---

 # Ordering Veeam on IBM Cloud

-You can order the Veeam on {{site.data.keyword.cloud}} service while ordering a new instance with the service included or by adding the service to your existing instance.
+You can order the Veeam on {{site.data.keyword.cloud}} service when you order a new instance with the service included or by adding the service to your existing instance.

 ## Ordering Veeam on IBM Cloud for a new instance